-Supply chain Monitoring the entire supply chain is increasingly a strategic element for sustainable sourcing, supplier engagement and the achievement of ESG goals.
-SUPPLIER 60% of suppliers is localized in Emilia-Romagna and Lombardy INALCA's supply chain is broad, articulated and varies according to product and geographical area of production.
+51% of suppliers is located in Emilia-Romagna and Lombardy INALCA's supply chain is broad, articulated and varies according to the product and geographical area of production.
 And the commitment to increasing the value of local supply chains is also evident in the high percentage of local sourcing by the main production sites.
-In addition, INALCA, with a view to sustainability, prefers local suppliers, about 60% of whom are located close to the production plants to make the sharing of best practices more functional and facilitate paths of technological innovation.
+In addition, INALCA, with a view to sustainability, prefers local suppliers, about 51% of whom are located close to the production plants to make the sharing of best practices more functional and facilitate paths of technological innovation.
 This has allowed the company to have an increasingly integrated supply chain over the years, as well as a consolidated loyalty and historicity of its suppliers.
 The supplier selection criterion, assessed at the beginning of the collaboration and constantly monitored, takes into account the competence of the company, the food safety management system, the presence of certified standards and the technical characteristics of the products.

 The signing of the Code of Ethics and Code of Business Conduct by suppliers is a prerequisite for entering into a relationship with the Group.

 These codes guarantee the suppliers' respect for human rights, the environment and labour laws, and they are also subjected to an initial and preventive risk assessment and periodic monitoring in order to be able to identify possible critical issues and verify their operational results.

 INALCA is a global operator and meat suppliers are selected on every continent.
 With foreign suppliers INALCA has developed strong relationships over time, helping them to align with the quality standards and specific regulatory requirements of the countries to which the products are destined.

 In its role as a supplier, however, INALCA has a commitment throughout the supply chain to improve the transparency of its activities.
 Since 2019, it has been a member of the Sedex (Sedex Information Exchange) system: the UK-based, globally dispersed association provides companies with a responsible procurement platform.
 Currently, the four main production plants located in Italy are registered on the platform, namely Castelvetro (Modena), Rieti, Ospedaletto (Lodi) and Pegognaga.
 The main areas assessed by Sedex are: gender equality and equal opportunities, child labour and forced labour, working conditions and safety, sustainable livelihoods, labour relations and worker representation.

 In addition, INALCA also subjects its main production sites in Italy and abroad to ethical and social audits.
 The controls are entrusted to independent third-party companies and are drawn up taking into account human rights, the fundamental principles of proper environmental and corporate management and respect for the values adopted by the group.